Smarticles101/smarticles101.github.io/src/pages/blog/2018-11-22Thanksgiving-MyPathToOpenSource/index.md

 ---
 date: "2018-11-22"
-title: "Thanksgiving; My Path to Open Source and Exercism"
+title: "Thanksgiving: My Path to Open Source and Exercism"
 ---

 Today I'm thankful for exercism and my path to open source.